-1. Submit a copy of pre-bid addenda to the GSFIC Procurement Services Department ATTN: Bidding Manager at least 10 working days prior to the bid opening date.
-Review and approval by the GSFIC and Using Agency will be coordinated by the GSFIC Procurement Services Department this department.
+1. Submit a copy of pre-bid addenda to the Procurement Services Department ATTN: Bidding Manager at least 10 working days prior to the bid opening date.
+Review and approval by the GSFIC and Using Agency will be coordinated by this department.
 However, the Design Professional remains responsible to secure the approvals of any applicable regulatory agency which is a prerequisite to Owner approval.